 UCISD's central, factual, and false argument is that "there are no allegations that any of the students or teachers were arrested, subjected to any physical force, or ordered or told not to leave the classrooms or otherwise impeded from doing so."
-Br. at 12.
+Br. at 7.
 UCISD is correct that there are no allegations as to any arrests or use of physical force, theories of liability that Plaintiffs do not rely on.
-But the Amended Complaint plainly alleges that Arredondo, acting for UCISD, took several affirmative steps to create and perpetuate a new policy of barricading the students in with shooter.
-See Section II.B supra.
+But as discussed above, the Complaint plainly alleges that Arredondo, acting for UCISD, took several affirmative steps to create and perpetuate a new policy of barricading the students in with shooter.
+See Section II.B., supra.
 These actions constitute a "show of authority" that coerced Plaintiffs to stay in the classroom with the shooter, as "no reasonable person would have felt free to leave the classroom."
-Am.
-Compl. ¶ 151.
-The Amended Complaint alleges that a student called 911 multiple times while trapped in the classroom with the shooter, begging for assistance from the officers outside her door.
-Id. ¶¶ 165, 175.
-Because the shooter went back and forth between the two classrooms, there were times when the student was able to offer to "open the door to her classroom so that the police gathered outside could enter."
-Id. ¶ 175.
-But the dispatcher instructed her not to do so.
-Id.
-And the children who lived through the horrific day reported that they heard the officers in the hallway, id., and thus believed that the police were intentionally keeping them in the classroom, which they were.
-Given these facts, a jury could infer that it was reasonable for E.T. to "have believed that [she] was not free to leave," Michigan, 486 U.S. at 573, due to Arredondo's (and the other officers under his command) show of authority and barricade policy, and thus that a seizure occurred.
-A jury could also conclude that had any student attempted to leave the classroom, the officers waiting outside the classroom would have assumed that the person opening the door was the shooter and would have been likely to shoot her.
-As such, Plaintiffs have adequately alleged that they were "impeded from" leaving the classroom due to Arredondo's barricade policy.
-Plaintiffs have stated an unlawful seizure claim.
+Id. at ¶ 155.
+Plaintiff K.T. called 911 multiple times while trapped in the classroom with the shooter, begging for assistance from Arredondo or any of his fellow officers.
+Compl. ¶¶ 169-70, 179.
+The second time she called 911, she asked the dispatcher if they could "tell the police to come to my room," and asked if was permitted to "open the door to her classroom so that the police gathered outside could enter" and so that she could leave.
+Id. ¶ 179.
+But because of Arredondo's decision to create a policy of barricading children inside the classroom rather than breaching it, the dispatcher ordered K.T. not to do so.
+Id. ¶ 179.
+And children, including M.Z. and K.T., heard Arredondo and the other officers in the hallway, id. ¶¶ 147, 155, 179, and thus believed that the police were intentionally keeping them in the classroom, which they were.
+Given the dispatcher's instruction and the known presence of officers, a jury could infer that it was reasonable for K.T. to "have believed that [she] was not free to leave," Michigan, 486 U.S. at 573, due to Arredondo's show of authority and barricade policy, and thus that a seizure occurred.
+A jury could plainly conclude that had K.T. attempted to leave the classroom, the masses of law enforcement officers waiting outside the classroom would have assumed that the person opening the door was the shooter and would have been likely to shoot her.
+As such, contrary to UCISD's argument, Plaintiffs have adequately alleged that they were "impeded from" leaving the classroom due to Arredondo's barricade policy.
+Drawing all "reasonable inferences . . . in a light most favorable to the plaintiff," Schydlower, 231 F.R.D. at 498, Plaintiffs have stated an unlawful seizure claim.